fun things to do with kids in madrid spain - family travel

 Travel for Kids has so many fun things to do with kids in Madrid, but you'll need a fun place to stay.

-Here's our own Travel for Kids hand-picked list of family hotels and apartments for Madrid, all styles and price ranges, in neighborhoods comfortable for families, and near to places you'll want to explore:
+Here's our own Travel for Kids hand-picked list of family hotels and apartment rentals for Madrid, all styles and price ranges, in neighborhoods comfortable for families, and near to places you'll want to explore:

 kids books madrid spain